Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

 Unlike in the case of loops, only the magnitude of the kink angles produced by the braid pair must be equal.
-The kink angles generated by braids thus do not have to form z-bends; in fact, the lowest energy state will be a {\em u-bend} as shown in Fig.~\ref{fig:schematic}B).
-This energy is minimized when the two defects are close to each other and localized in the middle of the bundle, since this provides the greatest shortening in response to the force.
+The kink angles generated by braids thus do not have to form z-bends; in fact, the lowest energy state will be a {\em u-bend} as shown in Fig.~\ref{fig:schematic}B. This energy is minimized when the two defects are close to each other and localized in the middle of the bundle, since this provides the greatest shortening in response to the force.
+We speculate that braid defect co-localization is the primary reason for the rarity of u-bend observations as compared to z-bends (see Ref.~\cite{Slepukhin:2021}).
+U-bends could be easily misinterpreted as a single defect with a larger kink angle.

-In minimizing the total energy of the bundle (see Appendix~\ref{app:braids}),it is convenient to introduce a dimensionless parameter $\zeta = \frac{\mu a^2}{\kappa}$, where $a$ is the spacing between the centerlines of the filaments enforced by the cross linkers.
+In minimizing the total energy of the bundle (see SI), it is convenient to introduce a dimensionless parameter $\zeta = \frac{\mu a^2}{\kappa}$, where $a$ is the spacing between the centerlines of the filaments enforced by the cross linkers.
 We expect this distance to be the sum of the linker size and twice the radius of the filament's cross section.
 Using the same parameters, we also introduce a dimensionless applied force $f = \frac{F R a}{\kappa}$.
-We find that, up a critical compression $f^\star(\zeta)$, implicitly determined by
+We find that, up to a critical compression $f^\star(\zeta)$, implicitly determined by

-the minimum energy configuration of the braid/antibraid pair remains that of an unkinked bundle as shown in Fig.~\ref{fig:schematic}F. This is distinct from the case of loop pairs where low-angle loops at any compressive load.
+the minimum energy configuration of the braid/antibraid pair remains that of an unkinked bundle as shown in Fig.~\ref{fig:schematic}F. This is distinct from the case of loop pairs where low-angle loops can form at any compressive load.
 For $f > f^\star (\zeta)$, the defect pairs produce finite-angle kinks -- Fig.~\ref{fig:schematic}F -- resulting in a u-bend whose angles grow with $f$.